 Such findings are troubling as fewer traditional retirement plans exist, and retirement at age 65 is not a possibility for many.
 The details of the study can be found here.

-For more information or if you believe that you or a loved one may have suffered age discrimination, please contact the dedicated Atlanta employment discrimination lawyers at Buckley Bala Wilson Mew LLP for an immediate case evaluation.
+For more information or if you believe that you or a loved one may have suffered age discrimination, please contact the dedicated Atlanta age discrimination lawyers at Buckley Bala Wilson Mew LLP for an immediate case evaluation.